-Have employees raised any grievances with the project during the reporting period?
-Yes □ No □ If yes, please state how many, split by gender, summarise the issues raised in grievances by male and female staff and explain how the Company has addressed them: Have employees raised any complaints about harassment or bullying during the reporting period?
-Yes □ No □ If yes, please state how many, split by gender, summarise the issues raised by male and female staff and explain how the Company has addressed them: Have there been any strikes or other collective disputes related to labour and working conditions at the Company in the reporting period?
-Yes 🗆 No 🗅 If yes, please summarise nature of, and reasons for, disputes and explain how they were resolved Have there been any court cases related to labour issues during the reporting period?
-Yes □ No □ If yes, please summarise the issues contested and outcome: Have there been any changes to the following policies or terms and conditions during the reporting period in any of the following areas: • Union recognition • Collective Agreement • Non-discrimination and equal opportunity • Equal pay for equal work • Gender Equality • Bullying and harassment, including sexual harassment • Employment of young persons under age 18 • Wages (wage level, normal and overtime) • Overtime • Working hours • Flexible working / work-life balance • Grievance mechanism for workers • Health & safety Yes No If yes, please give details, including of any new initiatives:
+Have there been any strikes or other collective disputes related to labour and working conditions at the Company in the reporting period?
+Yes □ No □ If yes, please summarise nature of, and reasons for, disputes and explain how they were resolved Have there been any court cases related to labour issues during the reporting period?
+Yes □ No □ If yes, please summarise the issues contested and outcome: Have there been any changes to the following policies or terms and conditions during the reporting period in any of the following areas: Union recognition Collective Agreement Non-discrimination and equal opportunity Equal pay for equal work Gender Equality Bullying and harassment, including sexual harassment Employment of young persons under age 18 Wages (wage level, normal and overtime) Overtime Working hours Flexible working / work-life balance Grievance mechanism for workers Health & safety Yes No If yes, please give details, including of any new initiatives:

-6. Occupational Health and Safety Data Please provide the name and contact details for your Health and Safety manager: T 1 T Direct employees Contracted workers Direct employees Contracted workers Number of man-hours worked this reporting period: Number of Fatalities : Budget spent on OHS in this period (total amount and currency): Number of disabling injuries: OHS training provided in this period in person-days: Number of Lost Time Incidents (including vehicular) : Number of lost workdays resulting from incidents: Number of cases of occupational disease: Number of sick days: Accident causes (falling, heavy loads, struck by object, contact with energy source etc.): Please provide details of any fatalities or major accidents that have not previously been reported to EBRD, including total compensation paid due to occupational injury or illness (amount and currency): Please summarise any emergency prevention and response training that has been provided for company personnel during the report period:
+6. Occupational Health and Safety Data Please provide the name and contact of and Safety manager: details for your Health Direct employees Contracted workers Direct employees Contracted workers Number of man-hours worked this reporting period: Number of Fatalities : Budget spent on OHS in this period (total amount and currency): Number of disabling injuries: OHS training provided in this period in person-days: Number of Lost Time Incidents (including vehicular) : Number of lost workdays resulting from incidents: Number of cases of occupational disease: Number of sick days: Accident causes (falling, heavy loads, str uck by object, contact with energy source etc.) ): Please provide details of any fatalities or illness (amount and currency): major accidents that have not previously been reported to Banks, including total compensat ion paid due to occupa ational injury or